How to remove crescent moon on iPhone: situations & solutions

 There are two methods you can try to use to get the half-moon on iPhone removed, depending on where the icon is located.

-In case you see a half moon in the upper area of your screen, that means that you have enabled the “Do Not Disturb” feature.
+In case you see a half moon on iPhone in the upper area of your screen, that means that you have enabled the “Do Not Disturb” feature.
 Here are the steps you need to complete to disable it.

 There is a “Focus” mode option in the iPhone Settings app, which you may access by opening it.
 You will see several settings that allow you to muffle calls, disable notifications, and just minimize disruptions if you are engaged in personal or professional activities and don’t want to be bothered.
 There, you may also deactivate the DND completely.